Best Day Trips from Tokyo, Japan

 Enoshima

 Beach bums feeling trapped by Tokyo’s urban sprawl can get much-needed fun in the sun at Enoshima, an island off the Shonan coast just west of Kamakura.
 To be sure, Enoshima is hardly Bali or even Okinawa.
-But in the densely-populated Tokyo area, where options for shore-time are limited, this pretty little island is as pleasant an escape as they come.
+But in the densely-populated Tokyo area, where options for shore time are limited, this pretty little island is as pleasant an escape as they come.

 Sunset at Enoshima, Japan

-Besides relaxing along the popular beaches (actually located on the mainland on both sides of the causeway), Enoshima begs nature lovers and culture-seekers to explore.
 On the island lies Enoshima Shrine, spread between three different sites and home to one of Japan’s most important Benten statues.
 Elsewhere on Enoshima, discover the mysterious Buddhist statues inside the Iwaya Caves on the island’s lagged southern coast or relax in the hot spring baths at the Enoshima Island Spa.

 Getting to Enoshima